rapidez/image-resizer/README.md

 Let's say a product image is located at: `https://magentowebsite.com/media/catalog/product/a/a/product-image.jpg` the path will be `/catalog/product/a/a/product-image.jpg`.
 To get this image with a maximum width of 200 pixels you go to: `/storage/resizes/200/catalog/product/a/a/product-image.jpg`.
 If you also want to specify a maximum height: `/storage/resizes/200x200/catalog/product/a/a/product-image.jpg`.

+Automatic webp conversion will also be done if the url has `.webp` as it's extension e.g. `/storage/resizes/200x200/catalog/product/a/a/product-image.jpg.webp`
+This will make it retrieve the image from `https://magentowebsite.com/media/catalog/product/a/a/product-image.jpg`, resize it, format it as webp and save it as `/storage/resizes/200x200/catalog/product/a/a/product-image.jpg.webp`.

 ## Installation

 This package is installed by default in Rapidez.
 But if removed you can re-install it with: